Protecting your home and car during a hurricane

 Because Branch has our members’ backs, we want to help you prepare for natural disasters, keep you and your stuff safe, and minimize your risk of having to file a claim.
 Hurricanes and tropical storms are on the rise, and can be especially daunting, so it’s more important than ever to understand the risks and find ways to prepare.

 Hurricane season is traditionally from April 15 (in the Pacific) or June 1 (in the Atlantic and Caribbean) through November 30.
 A recent climate study suggests that hurricanes are expected to not only increase in frequency, but they’re also likely to be much more severe.
 They’re costly too.
-In fact, the range of costs to repair a home after a storm runs from $350 to nearly $50,000, and given how devastating hurricanes can be, repair costs are likely to be on the higher end of that range.
+In fact, the average cost to repair a home could be more than $30,000, and given how devastating hurricanes can be, repair costs are likely to be on the higher end of that range.

 Here’s everything you need to know ahead of a tropical storm.